stinaan/Simply-Shop/README.md

 To run the Spring Boot application:

+- You will need the database credentials and S3 credentials to run the project.
+If you were to receive the credentials, this is how you would run it.

 1. Open a command prompt/terminal within the “172Project” folder that contains the “pom.xml” file.
 2. Type in “mvn spring-boot:run” inside the command prompt/terminal
 3. Type in http://localhost:${port#}/